Jul 23, 2018

-- Organized programs working with students or teachers.
+- Structured programs working with students or teachers.
 Applications from individual teachers for projects which only involve their students will only be considered if they provide ways to scale up the project to include more teachers.
 LCO is able to help set up such projects, but it will be the responsibility of the project leader(s) to maintain the project.

-- International groups offering organized programs.
+- International groups offering structured programs.
 Such a program could serve a community anywhere on Earth (or even spanning different countries) and in any language.
 We only require that your leaders be able to communicate with LCO in English.

 - People involved in astronomy education with interesting and innovative ideas, suited to LCO’s capabilities.
-For such an experimental program you must give full details of what you plan to achieve, and how your will support and manage your audience.
+For such an experimental program you must give full details of what you plan to achieve, and how you will support and manage your audience.
 Your application will need to convince the review panel that you have fully considered the educational (formal, informal, or science communication) goals of the project, the amount of time you will need, and how you will support and build your community.

 - Observation time on our telescopes.
 A total of 1000 hours of time on our 0.4m telescope network is available to be shared by all education partner project, annually (unused quota will not be automatically available for use in subsequent years).